 1. Heifer International

-The Salvation Army has been closely aligned with Giving Tuesday and as an official partner, operates 7,546 centers in communities across the United States.
+The Salvation Army has been closely aligned with Giving Tuesday and as an official partner, operates thousands of centers in communities across the United States.
 These include "food distribution, disaster relief, rehabilitation centers, anti-human trafficking efforts, and a wealth of children's programs."

 The World Food Programme is the world's largest humanitarian agency fighting hunger globally.
-They aim is to get food to where it is needed, whether during natural disasters, war, civil conflict or other emergencies.
+They aim is to get food to where it's needed, whether during natural disasters, war, civil conflict or other emergencies.
 The organization is part of the United Nations system and is voluntarily funded.